wei2517/VEGA_VEGA-LITE_final-project/README.md

 Use [*Vega*](https://vega.github.io/vega/) to make a statistic map.

 ## Motivation
-For my final project, i choose *Vega* and *Vega-lite*,a free,statistical, and visualized software to learn.
+For my final project, i choose *Vega* and *Vega-lite*, a free,statistical, and visualized software to learn.
 Because of the another class, i met Yintong community, i want to make a map connected to it.
-Besides, I also want o use VEGA-LITE to make some visual description.
+Besides, I also want o use VEGA-LITE to make some visual description for my own project in BME.
 Without doubt, a visualization grammar is also an useful tool  to make the unified graphics.

 ## Feature
 * Data visualization.